rbms-bsc/DCRMR/_pages/Ppdm/Name-of-manufacturer.md

 ## 5.32.34 Two or more names of manufacturers

 <a name="5.32.34.1">5.32.34.1</a> If the [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/) includes more than one manufacturer in a single source, transcribe all the names in the order indicated by the sequence, layout, or typography of the names on the source of information.
-Transcribe them as subsequent statements of manufacture only when they are not linked by connecting words or phrases.
+Transcribe them as subsequent names of manufacturer only when they are not linked by connecting words or phrases.

 >Example:
 ><CITE>Lovejoy, Son & Co., electrotypers & stereotypers, 15 Vandewate Street, N.Y.S.W. ; Green, printer and stereotyper, 16 and 18 Jacob Street, New-York</CITE>

 <a name="5.32.34.2">5.32.34.2</a> *Optionally*, if it is considered that the names are too numerous to list exhaustively, and that some may be omitted without significant loss of identification, the [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/) may be shortened by omitting all the names after the third.
-In such cases, use the mark of omission and supply after it in square brackets a phrase in the language and script of the cataloging agency to convey the extent of the omission.
+In such cases, after the third name, supply in square brackets a phrase in the language and script of the cataloging agency to convey the extent of the omission.
 Include the number of omitted manufacturers (or firms) in the supplied phrase.
+Do not use a mark of omission.

 >Example:
 ><CITE>Printed by L. Nichols & Co., T. & J. Swords, E. Duyckinck [and 10 others]</CITE>

-<a name="5.32.34.3">5.32.34.3</a> If both the [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/) and name of manufacturer associated with an earlier edition appear together with the [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/) and name of manufacturer of the edition being described, transcribe each manufacturer with the place to which it corresponds.
+<a name="5.32.34.3">5.32.34.3</a> If both the [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/) and name of manufacturer associated with an earlier manifestation appear together with the [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/) and name of manufacturer of the manifestation being described, transcribe each manufacturer with the place to which it corresponds.

 ## 5.32.35 Names of manufacturers in multipart monographs